 Vienna Gödel Lecture 2025: Hartmut Neven

-Hartmut Neven, visionary leader of Google Quantum AI, will deliver this year’s Gödel Lecture on the latest breakthroughs with quantum computing and AI.
+Hartmut Neven, visionary leader of Google Quantum AI, gives this year’s Gödel Lecture on the latest breakthroughs in quantum computing and AI.

 Picture: GENADIY MURADOV